Ashok0/EnderalVREssentials-Nightly/README.md

 Wabbajack will delete all files that are not part of its modlist when updating!
 Your downloads folder will not be touched.
 If you have installed additional mods not included in the Wabbajack, you will need to re-install them manually if you choose to update your mods via the Wabbajack file.
 You can alternatively update your mods manually through Mod Organizer 2.

-# YOU'RE ALL DONE!
-ENJOY ENDERAL: FORGOTTEN STORIES IN VR!
-ALL STEPS BEYOND THIS POINT ARE OPTIONAL.

-## Known issues
+## Known issues (Major)
 * Your headset and controllers must be active before launching the game or it will not start.
 * Cutscenes do not work.
 Audio always plays against the SteamVR backdrop or hourglass logo (when using Open Composite).
 This is a very minor issue as there are only 3 cutscenes in the entire game.
 These can be easily viewed on YouTube and two of the videos are introduction videos which play at the beginning of the game.
 * You have no avatar during the tutorial.
 This is normal as you do not get an avatar until completing the character creation wizard.
 * There are some clipping issues with the character creation wizard on the ship.
 You may need to step through the wall of the ship or peer above the ship ceiling to view the full menu.
 * &#x1F53A; Do not press any triggers during conversations with NPCs.
 There is a nasty bug where interrupting dialogue may prevent you from finishing key conversations and will soft lock your game.
 The only way to continue is to reload an old save game. &#x1F53A;
+* &#x1F53A; If you get stuck in Duneville and are unable to move, enter the following in the console: player.setscale 1 &#x1F53A;
+* &#x1F53A; After going down the lift at the Aged Man's Manor, you must immediately save/reload your game at the bottom of the elevator or the VRIK mod will break.&#x1F53A;
 * If you get stuck during quests from animations that do not trigger properly, press "~" with the game in focus on your monitor and type player.tai or enableplayercontrols in the console.
+* The werewolf race has issues in Enderal VR so avoid using the lycanthropy tree perk.

+## Known issues (Minor)
+* If you are using Air Link, it is recommended to keep your headset at 72Hz due to known latency issues with Oculus firmware V43.
+* If you are using Virtual Desktop, you may see a subtle "rectangular box" around the edges of the view where the image becomes blurry outside of the rectangle.
+This effect is normal and is caused by the foveation used by Virtual Desktop when streaming Enderal VR wirelessly.
 * Loading saved games during the opening tutorial may cause VRIK to glitch out.
 * If you need to reset your height in-game, do not run "Floor Fix" through Open VR Advanced Settings as this may causes problems with VRIK where you get stuck in "Sneak" mode.
 Recalibrate your height through the VRIK Calibration Power.
 You can do this by selecting the VRIK Calibration Power from the magic menu.
-* If you are using Virtual Desktop, you may see a subtle "rectangular box" around the edges of the view where the image becomes blurry outside of the rectangle.
-This effect is normal and is caused by the foveation used by Virtual Desktop when streaming Enderal VR wirelessly.
-* Mod Organizer 2 may freeze up when starting a new game if SteamVR is already running.
-Selecting "Exit SteamVR" from inside Virtual Desktop or "Quit App" from inside Oculus Home before hitting "Run" in Mod Organizer 2 should fix this issue.
 * There are physics issues with shattered glass.
 * If you have trouble selecting ingredients at alchemy benches, on your left controller be sure to tap the analog stick to the right which should allow you to select ingredients for crafting.
 * If you have issues equipping arrows for your bow, you need to reach behind your back in real life to grab an arrow.
 This is a feature from the included Simple Realistic Archery mod.
 * If the Hero menu doesn't pop up when raising one controller over your head, make sure the Enderal window is active and in focus on the Windows desktop.
-* The werewolf race has issues in Enderal VR so avoid using the lycanthropy tree perk.
 * The Unique Sets Replacer SE mod significantly improves many Enderalean armor sets but some armor pieces may cause an invisible wrist glitch.
 This is typically not noticable when you are wearing gauntlets.
 * Steam achievements do not work.
 * Crouching in real life will cause a minor "hitch" in your video as you approach the ground.
 This is due to the "Automatic Sneaking" feature which is enabled by default.
 If you dislike this effect and don't care about physical sneaking, you can turn this feature off from the in-game settings.
 * By default, your shield is slightly offset from your hand position when equipped.
 This can be fixed by enabling "Realistic Shield Grip" from the in-game settings, but when this feature is enabled you cannot walk forward/backward when your shield is raised if you are using Wand-Relative locomotion.
 * The talent points in the game are too high to reach in VR.
 To use them, install [OVR Advanced Settings](https://github.com/OpenVR-Advanced-Settings/OpenVR-AdvancedSettings) which allows you to change your player height on the fly.
 From the in-game Steam menu, select OVR Advanced Settings > Space Offsets -> Y-Axis (up/down).
 Just lower the value there to "grow" ingame.
 Note that this fix requires SteamVR and is not compatible with OpenComposite.
-* &#x1F53A; If you get stuck in Duneville and are unable to move, enter the following in the console: player.setscale 1 &#x1F53A;
-* &#x1F53A; After going down the lift at the Aged Man's Manor, you must immediately save/reload your game at the bottom of the elevator or the VRIK mod will break.&#x1F53A;
 * &#x1F53A; If using Auriels Holy Bow - REDUX, Blended Roads, Embers HD, Embers XD, Glorious Doors of Skyrim (GDOS) SE, Inferno - Fire Effects Redux, JS Instruments of Skyrim SE, Kanjs - Chaurus Eggs and Staff, Skyrim Particle Patch for ENB, Snazzy Furniture and Clutter Overhaul SE, Static Mesh Improvement Mod - SMIM, Dibella Statue, Unofficial Skyrim Special Edition Patch, or Water for ENB you must make sure you are NOT using any plugins for these mods.
 Only meshes and textures may be used.
 Delete ALL .esp files associated with these mods before launching the game or running DynDOLOD 3.0.
 (Incompatible plugins have already been removed with this Wabbajack release.) &#x1F53A;
 * &#x1F53A; If using Scoped Bows SE, the .esp plugin must be fixed by removing all Cell and Worldspace data in xEdit.
 Failure to do so will result in DynDOLOD 3.0 crashing.
 (This plugin has already been fixed with xEdit with this Wabbajack release.) &#x1F53A;
 * &#x1F53A; When using OpenComposite, you cannot have any audio recording devices attached to your PC aside from your VR headset or Dragonborn Speaks Naturally will not work. &#x1F53A;
 * &#x1F53A; With the exception of texture/mesh mods, mods cannot always be safely removed mid-savegame. &#x1F53A;

+# YOU'RE ALL DONE!
+ENJOY ENDERAL: FORGOTTEN STORIES IN VR!
+ALL STEPS BEYOND THIS POINT ARE OPTIONAL.

 ## Noteworthy mods
 [**Enderal SE**](https://www.nexusmods.com/enderalspecialedition/mods/1?tab=files): Complete Enderal for Skyrim Special Edition.